The Robert M. Immerman Professional Fellows Program

 - To begin research on September 1st (Fall Semester) applications must be submitted by May 15 of that year.

 WARNING: The Weatherhead East Asian Institute has no contact or relationships with any third-party brokers claiming the ability to provide guaranteed acceptance into this program, or any other program at the Weatherhead East Asian Institute.
-Admissions to the Program are solely based on individual merits and supporting documents provided by the applicants.
+Admission to the program is based solely on individual merit and supporting documents provided by the applicant.
 Any claims and fee charges otherwise by a third party are fraudulent.

 American Language Program (ALP)